SMI/DicomTypeTranslation/docs/MongoDbDataSchema.md

 ```

 - **Binary and Unknown Tags**
-	- Tags of VR `OB`, `OW`, and `UN` represent binary or unknown data and will have their values set to `BsonNull` when storing in the `BsonDocument` format.
-In addition, they will not be included in the reconstructed `DicomDataset`
+	- By default, tags of VR `OB`, `OW`, and `UN` represent binary or unknown data and will have their values set to `BsonNull` when storing in the `BsonDocument` format.
+This can be configured with the `DicomTypeTranslater.SerializeBinaryData` option
-	- This functionality is controlled by the `DicomBsonVrBlacklist` in the main [DicomTypeTranslater](../DicomTypeTranslation/DicomTypeTranslater.cs) class.
+	- The `VR`s which are treated like this are set by the `DicomTypeTranslater.DicomBsonVrBlacklist`

 - **Tags with no content**
 	- Tags can be present in a dicom file with an empty data buffer.
 These will be written with `BsonNull` as their value, irrespective of their data type